Our Standards of Service to you.

 - Our staff will treat everyone fairly.

 - You can contact us on our Freephone number 0800 121 6022.

 - Our telephone lines are open Monday to Friday 9am to 5pm (except public holidays).
 We may occasionally have staff training session when calls are diverted to voicemail.

-- We will aim to answer calls to our Freephone number within 20 seconds on average.
+- We will aim to answer 85% of calls to our Freephone number within 20 seconds on average.

 - If your call cannot be taken, you will be given the opportunity to leave your name and telephone number on our voicemail - we will call you back within 3 hours.

 - If you leave a voicemail after 4pm or outside office hours it will be returned the next working day by a member of our team.

 - If your enquiry or complaint appears to be an emergency situation e.g. loss of energy or water supply, we will endeavour to contact the service provider immediately to obtain more information on your behalf and update you accordingly.